Tony-Proum/Tony-Proum.github.io/_drafts/another-hacktoberfest.markdown

 photo meme golang everywhere

-In the second hand, a contribution have to follow the project's governance target.
+On the other hand, a contribution have to follow the project's governance target.
 It's cool to arrive with the best idea of the year, but sometimes this idea is just not following some principle, or the Mojo of the project you want to contribute to.
 Also it's important to take the time to discuss the way to do things, or even if the thing you think about is relevant for the project.